rename and shorten many files with bash

 By Marc Olivier Meunier

-Marc has spent the past few years putting oil on the fire of a hyper growth ad tech company.
-At Smartly.io he was in charge of scaling the support and its culture.
-At Eficode he is now leading an engineering team and running operations.
-He leads by example and puts a lot of emphasis on diversity and inclusion, constantly working to create a safe environment.
+Marc has spent the past few years putting oil on the fire of growth companies.
+He leads by example and puts a lot of emphasis on inclusion, constantly working to create a safe environment.
 A warm leader with a passion for memorable experiences and innovation.

 Find Marc on Linkedin